 I loved that T2000 Cannondale but it was much easier to sell than my “one-off” custom home built bike.

-Mostly in the past, I emailed journal entries to home then made up web pages after the fact – hence many of my scribblings were on a seperate website.
+Mostly in the past, I emailed journal entries to home then made up web pages after the fact – hence many of my scribblings were on a separate website.
 I’m (very) slowly moving my journal archive to this site.

 While cycle touring, I never wrote to a blog until a few years ago as I never used to travel with any device that was fully internet capable, but technology has moved in leaps and bounds so now with a tablet and/or phone device I will be able to write and post “live” during future tours and travels as I wish.
 And I’m sure that Basil will have some comments to add… as usual!

-I hope that you enjoy ‘riding along’ even if only vicariously!
+I hope that you enjoy ‘riding along,’ even if only vicariously!